SaaS

 How I grew

-I improved my ability to identify when problems are caused by system behavior rather than UI design.
+I improved my ability to identify when problems stem from system behavior rather than UI.

 What changed